 Cow’s milk (CM) protein-induced iron deficiency anemia

 This presents until the age of about 20 months.
 CM-based formula feeds lead to this entity.
-Symptoms are minimal with often normal laboratory and allergic evaluation results.
-Treatment comprises of the elimination of whole CM protein and use of humanized CM-based formulas.
+Symptoms are minimal, and laboratory and allergic evaluation results are usually normal.
+Treatment includes eliminating whole CM protein from the diet and introducing CM-based formulas.
 Most children are in remission by 3 years of age.

 Epidemiology of Pediatric Allergic Proctocolitis

-PAP is estimated to be responsible for about 15-60% of infants with rectal bleeding.
-It is surprisingly cited in breastfed infants in areas of the relatively lower prevalence of food allergies.
-Associated eczema is seen in about 22% of patients, while a positive family history of allergies is present in up to 25% of children.
+PAP is estimated to be responsible for about 15-60% of rectal bleeding cases in infants.
+In most cases, infants appear to be well apart from blood in the stool.
+Associated eczema is seen in about 22% of patients, while up to 25% have a positive family history of allergies.

 Pathogenesis and Clinical Features of Pediatric Allergic Proctocolitis

-Maternal ingestion of the food allergen, commonly CM, subsequently transferred in babies through breast milk as immunologically prone form, breast CM is the hypothesized theory.
+Maternal ingestion of the food allergen, commonly CM, subsequently transferred in babies through breast milk as an immunologically prone form.
 Formula-fed infants demonstrate an allergy to CM and soy proteins.

-Prominent eosinophilic aggregations are appreciated on intestinal mucosal biopsy in PAP.
+Prominent eosinophilic aggregations are found via intestinal mucosal biopsy in PAP.
 Degradation of eosinophils around the nerves leads to a release of eosinophilic mediators.

-These immunomodulatory molecules cause a subsequent induction of mast cell degranulation, vagal muscarinic M2 receptor dysregulation, smooth muscle contraction and stimulation of chloride secretion from the colonic epithelium.
+These immunomodulatory molecules cause a subsequent induction of mast cell degranulation, vagal muscarinic M2 receptor dysregulation, smooth muscle contraction, and stimulation of chloride secretion from the colonic epithelium.
 They also culminate in gastric dysmotility.
-These mechanisms are thought to contribute to the role of mucosal eosinophilic infiltration in the pathogenesis of PAP.
+These mechanisms are thought to contribute to mucosal eosinophilic infiltration in PAP pathogenesis.

 Signs and symptoms of PAP are summarized as follows: